critiqjo/micro-kernels-talk/README.md

 **Large pages**: This reduces the number of entries needed per unit of memory

+--

+Now we'll look at a few interesting projects in the order of increasing interest!
+The least interesting first...

 ## Kid \#1: L4Linux/L4Re
 L4 is a family of second-gen microkernels; originally a microkernel designed and implemented by Jochen Liedtke as a response to the poor performance of earlier microkernel-based operating systems.